Divine-Journey-2/Divine-Journey-2/serverfiles/README.md

 By default the `JAVA_PARAMETERS` param is set to `-Dsun.rmi.dgc.server.gcInterval=2147483646 -XX:+DisableExplicitGC`.
 These arguments make the garbage collector only trigger when needed.

-The "best" java arguments vary based on Java Version, Minecraft Version, Modpack, server usage, Operating System, time of day, and phase of the moon.
+The "best" Java arguments vary based on Java Version, Minecraft Version, Modpack, server usage, Operating System, time of day, and phase of the moon.
 Test arguments to evaluate their actual performance on your machine.
 Do your own research.
 Some suggested (and untested!) sets of javaargs are:
 - `-XX:+UseG1GC -Dsun.rmi.dgc.server.gcInterval=2147483646 -XX:+UnlockExperimentalVMOptions -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M`